Balances are relied on in most laboratories and industrial sites for a range of experiments and everyday quality control or operational work.

 Another option to consider is balances which have internal calibration.
 This removes the need to buy and store a calibration weight separately, and removes the need for careful handling as the weight is kept enclosed in the balance workings.

 Depending on the model the internal weight is either moved into position for calibration automatically by a motor, or manually by a sliding switch.
-For example the Adam Nimbus range of balances are available with or without internal calibration to suit all preferences.

-Try the links above to find out more about lab or industrial balances, calibration weights and certification for calibration weights, or contact us with any questions you have about lab or industrial weighing
+Try the links above to find out more about lab or industrial balances, calibration weights and certification for calibration weights, or contact us with any questions you have about lab or industrial weighing.